 The Dutch, 131 Sullivan St, New York City, NY 10012-3043; +1 212 677 6200; Monday-Friday: 11:30 a.m.-3 p.m. (lunch), Sunday-Wednesday: 5:30-11 p.m. (dinner), Thursday-Saturday: 5:30 p.m.-1 a.m. (dinner); moderate

 Jean-Georges Vongerichten is one of the most celebrated chefs in New York.

 If you want to experience his creations at reasonable prices, try the lunch deal at Jean-Georges’ Café Nougatine in the Trump Building.

-The French haute cuisine goes for around US$25 every lunch hour at the acclaimed restaurant.
+The French haute cuisine goes for around $25 every lunch hour at the acclaimed restaurant.